smhxx/moonmod/README.md

 * `moonmod-core`: Basic useful stuff, applicable to just about any project.
 Includes things like callbacks and a couple small utility classes.
 * `moonmod-dice`: Allows you to interact in a richer way with dice objects, including detecting when they are rolled and doing things depending on the result.
 * `moonmod-board-ui`: Allows you to more easily manage buttons as a form of user interface, for example if you have an options/control board in your mod.

+If you have any custom MoonMod libraries you want to add, you can add them with `git submodule add git@github.com:<username>/<repo> libraries`.

 ### License